ubports/docs.ubports.com/sdk/apps/qml/QtQuick/ShaderEffect.rst

 This property tells the current status of the OpenGL shader program.

--  `ShaderEffect </sdk/apps/qml/QtQuick/ShaderEffect/>`__.Compiled - the
+-  :ref:`ShaderEffect <sdk_qtquick_shadereffect>`.Compiled - the shader
-   shader program was successfully compiled and linked.
+   program was successfully compiled and linked.
--  `ShaderEffect </sdk/apps/qml/QtQuick/ShaderEffect/>`__.Uncompiled -
+-  :ref:`ShaderEffect <sdk_qtquick_shadereffect>`.Uncompiled - the shader
-   the shader program has not yet been compiled.
+   program has not yet been compiled.
--  `ShaderEffect </sdk/apps/qml/QtQuick/ShaderEffect/>`__.Error - the
+-  :ref:`ShaderEffect <sdk_qtquick_shadereffect>`.Error - the shader
-   shader program failed to compile or link.
+   program failed to compile or link.

 When setting the fragment or vertex shader source code, the status will become Uncompiled.
-The first time the
-`ShaderEffect </sdk/apps/qml/QtQuick/ShaderEffect/>`__ is rendered with new shader source code, the shaders are compiled and linked, and the status is updated to Compiled or Error.
+The first time the :ref:`ShaderEffect <sdk_qtquick_shadereffect>` is rendered with new shader source code, the shaders are compiled and linked, and the status is updated to Compiled or Error.

-**See also** `log </sdk/apps/qml/QtQuick/ShaderEffect#log-prop>`__.
+**See also** :ref:`log <sdk_qtquick_shadereffect#log-prop>`.

 |

+.. _sdk_qtquick_shadereffect_supportsAtlasTextures-prop:

 +--------------------------------------------------------------------------+
 |        \ supportsAtlasTextures : bool                                    |
 +--------------------------------------------------------------------------+

-Set this property true to indicate that the `ShaderEffect </sdk/apps/qml/QtQuick/ShaderEffect/>`__ is able to use the default source texture without first removing it from an atlas.
+Set this property true to indicate that the :ref:`ShaderEffect <sdk_qtquick_shadereffect>` is able to use the default source texture without first removing it from an atlas.
 In this case the range of qt\_MultiTexCoord0 will based on the position of the texture within the atlas, rather than (0,0) to (1,1).

 Setting this to true may enable some optimizations.